unioslo/harbor-cli/docs/configuration/formats.md

 By default, Harbor-CLI renders results as one or more [Rich](https://rich.readthedocs.io/en/latest/tables.html) tables.
-The tables will always reflect the actual JSON structure of the data, and such renders each field as a row.
+The default tables will always reflect the actual JSON structure of the data, and such renders each field as a row.
 Nested values are rendered as separate tables (nesting level is indicated by its color-coded title).

 ```toml title="config.toml"